AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Self Assignment
 ---------------

-Detection against self assignment is now mandatory, to avoid users to manually verify it and possibly making mistakes.
+Detection against self assignment is now mandatory, to avoid having users manually verify it and possibly make mistakes.
 The compiler is able to optimize self assignment checks when it is statically known that the two objects are different (for example, two local variables without address clauses).
 So the expansion provided so far is conceptually a shortcut to: